Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training

 Based on the optimal frame length and single-scale training, Table~\ref{Re_3d_ls} lists the results with/without the 3D attention module and the global-local context information.
-If we did not adopt the 3D attention module in experiments, a pooling operation was directly employed to reduce the height of the last convolutional feature maps to 1.
-The 3D attention module can steadily improve the Chinese recognition performances.
+If we did not adopt the 3D attention module in experiments, a pooling operation was directly used to reduce the height of the last convolutional feature maps to 1.
+The 3D attention module can steadily improve the Chinese recognition performance.
 On the SCUT-HCCDoc data set, the AR is improved from 88.51\% to 88.8\%.
 On the SCUT-EPT data set, the AR increases from 75.00\% to 76.67\%.
-Although it seems that the English recognition without the 3D attention module has a higher AR (94.31\% vs. 94.17\%), the network based on the multi-resolutions training still obtains the best AR.
+Although it seems that the English recognition without the 3D attention module has a higher AR (94.31\% vs. 94.17\%), the network based on the multiple-resolutions training still obtains the best AR.
 As the conclusions demonstrated by many previous researches, there exists an obvious gap with/without using the context information for the sequence task.
 The results dramatically decrease from 88.8\% to 85.36\%, 76.67\% to 72.28\% and 94.17\% to 87.0\%, respectively.
 It is interesting to observe that the pure CNN-based models without the 3D attention block and the context information can also achieve 85.76\%, 72.53\% and 85.93\%, respectively.